ms-jpq/chadtree/docs/README.md

 Help docs are written in `markdown` because a picture is worth a thousand words.

-Use `:CHADhelp -w` or `:CHADhelp --web` to open help pages in a browser window.
+Use `:CHADhelp -w` or `:CHADhelp --web` to open help pages in a browser window if possible.

 Use `:CHADhelp {topic}` or `:CHADhelp {topic} --web` to visit a particular topic for more information